terascope/kafka-assets/docs/apis/kafka_sender_api.md

 ### size

-Returns how many separate sender apis are in the cache
+Returns the number of separate sender apis in the cache.

 ### get
 parameters:
 - name: String

-Fetches any sender api that is associated with the name provided
+Fetches the sender api associated with the name provided.

 ### getConfig
 parameters:
 - name: String

-Fetches any sender api config that is associated with the name provided
+Fetches the sender api config associated with the name provided.

 ### create (async)
 parameters: